Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Introduction

 \section{Introduction}

 Pattern recognition techniques aim to find regularities in data stored in databases or produced by signals, processes, etc. \cite{Duda2012a}.
-Due to the abundance of data and the increase in computational power, machine learning techniques have a prominent role in pattern recognition applications.
-In particular, pattern classification focuses on assigning a label or category to each data point.
+Due to the abundance of data and the increase in computational power, machine learning algorithms have a prominent role in pattern recognition applications.
+Overall, pattern classification focuses on assigning a label or category to each data point.
 Ground truth information is necessary for learning such a mapping from input data to labels.
-Several machine learning techniques have proven to be successful in creating classification models with high accuracies, such as support vector machines, random forests, or (deep) neural networks.
+Several machine learning algorithms have proven successful in creating classification models with high accuracy, such as support vector machines, random forests, ensembles or (deep) neural networks.

 However, the ubiquitousness of machine learning algorithms deployed in today's society has raised concerns about their accountability and transparency \cite{gunning2019darpa,goodman2017european}.
-For most high-stakes decision problems having an accurate model is not sufficient; some degree of interpretability of the models is also needed.
+For most high-stakes decision problems having an accurate model is not sufficient; some degree of interpretability is also needed.
+As stated in \cite{Shin2020}, when users perceive that an algorithm is fairer, more accountable, transparent, and explainable, they see it as a more trustworthy and useful resource.
 The form of this interpretability, either as a global holistic view of the model or local explanations over particular predictions, depends on the audience of the model and the domain \cite{BARREDOARRIETA202082}.